fabriziosalmi/caddy-adf/README.md

 `caddy-mlf` operates by:

 1.  **Attribute Extraction:** Extracting attributes from each incoming HTTP request, such as the request size, header count, query parameters, path segments, HTTP method, User-Agent, Referrer, and request frequency.
 2.  **Anomaly Score Calculation:** Calculating an anomaly score based on configured weights, comparing request attributes to the defined "normal" ranges and behaviors.
-The score considers factors like request size, header and parameter counts, path segments, method, agent, referrer and request frequency.
+The score considers factors like request size, header and parameter counts, path segments, method, agent, referrer and request frequency, using configurable weights.
 3.  **Request History Tracking:** Maintains a history of requests for each client IP within a configurable time window, enabling detection of suspicious patterns over time and request correlation.
+This history is sharded to optimize performance.
 4.  **Threshold-Based Action:** Taking action based on the calculated anomaly score:
     *   **Blocking:** If the anomaly score meets or exceeds the `blocking_threshold`, the request is blocked with a 403 Forbidden response.
     *   **Marking as Suspicious:** If the anomaly score is above the `anomaly_threshold` but below the `blocking_threshold`, the request is marked as suspicious by adding an `X-Suspicious-Traffic: true` header to the response.
-5.  **Normal Request Processing:** Allowing normal requests to proceed to the next middleware or handler.
+5.  **Normal Request Processing:** Allowing normal requests to proceed to the next middleware or handler in the chain.

 ## Caddyfile Configuration

-Here's an example Caddyfile configuration for `caddy-mlf`:

 ```caddyfile
 {